 Lunch was delicious, Dinner even more so.
 We enjoyed each other’s company tremendously.
 Annette and Carolyn spoke about their week (since they depart for home tonight) and we all spoke about our connections with each other.

 Miguel asked to meet with us and he shared his amazing, heartfelt, selfless story with us.
 We were treated with a traditional Peruvian meal backed in a hole in the ground with hot stones – Pachamaca – a wonderful and very tasty combination of chicken, beef, choclo, potatoes, and the sweetest, most luscious sweet potatoes I have ever had.
 Miguel further treated us with a cooling yogurt-like desert that he made in what looked like some type of hand-crank ice cream machine.
 After lunch was time spent with the kids in child care taking selfies.
 They all seem to feel that screaming loudly, along with their huge grins, would make for better photos.
 We had our final dinner with Daniel after a short excursion to take in the magnificent view of the beach in Ancon from up in the mountain.
-We all thanked Daniel for everything and said our goodbyes.
+We all thanked Daniel for a most amazing adventure in service helping children in Peru.